The Cutting Edge

 Kershaw ET

-Let’s start off with one that most people will instantly point to when you mention unique opening mechanisms: the Kershaw ET.
-Standing for External Toggle, the ET hails from the genius minds of Grant and Gavin Hawk.
-This father and son duo has developed some pretty out there designs like the TOAD, Boker Griploc, and many more.
+Let’s kick things off with a knife that almost always comes up when you talk about unique opening mechanisms: the Kershaw ET.
+Short for External Toggle, the ET was the brainchild of the inventive duo Grant and Gavin Hawk.
+This father-and-son team is known for their outside-the-box creations, including the TOAD, Boker Griploc, and several others.

-The Kershaw ET uses a toggle mechanism to open and close the blade.
-You can actually engage the blade through many ways (using your thumb like a traditional folder and dropping the handle while holding the blade), but the toggle is probably the most fun.
-You can use a lever near the butt of the handle to open and close it.
-The knife was discontinued, probably because there’s the danger of the knife closing on your thumb when you use the toggle.
+The Kershaw ET features a toggle mechanism that lets you open and close the blade in a few different ways.
+While you can operate it like a traditional folder (using your thumb and dropping the handle while holding the blade) the toggle mechanism is easily the most fun.
+A lever near the butt of the handle lets you control the action.
+Unfortunately, the knife was discontinued, likely due to the risk of it accidentally closing on your thumb when using the toggle.

 Here’s a gif of how it opens with the toggle from this review: